Why Do People Blog? – 15 Benefits of Blogging

 The more you do something, the better you will become at that skill.
 Writing is no exception.
 Even if you don’t set out to study writing, your writing will improve the more you do it.

 Even those of you who do not focus on written content, such as podcasters and video bloggers, will improve writing skills through blogging.
 How?
-You will have to write descriptions for the podcasts and videos.
+You will have to write descriptions of the podcasts and videos.
 And you will have to interact with your blog subscribers in the comments for podcasts and videos you publish.